An eclectic approach

 At Telra, the teacher’s role is paramount

 Over the last 20 years, there has been a shift in the teacher’s role from "sage on the stage" to "guide on the side."
-It’s viewed as antiquated to ask students to focus on their teacher; so instead, schools have tasked students with more worksheets, screen time, and group work.
+While some view it as antiquated to ask students to focus on their teacher; we believe there is an important role of teacher-orators to impart wisdom.

 Recent research shows that students (and especially above-average students) learn better in a classroom that is balanced with teacher-directed learning.
-It is important to recognize that students need teachers who will ignite passion, convey content and meaning, and model critical thinking.
+Students need teachers who will ignite passion, convey content and meaning, and model critical thinking.
 At Telra, we enthusiastically adopt this ten-thousand-year tradition of holding teachers in high esteem.

 A great teacher is key to limitless and lifelong learning.